 Our blood is the most important, and therefore most protected, pH measurement.
 Even a minor fluctuation in our blood’s pH creates distress signals.
 The blood pH basically never shifts very much – a pH level of 6 would already mean we’re in a coma.

 So in order for blood to effectively act as a medium of oxygen and other vital nutrients, the pH needs to be close to this specific range.
 This slightly alkaline balance is maintained and ensured by the work of our kidneys.
-They filter out any excessive acids in our system and excrete them in urine.
+They filter out any excessive acids in our system and excrete them in the urine.
 Our bodies contain alkaline reserves and will fight to re-balance any deviations of fluctuating levels.

 When we eat too many acid-forming foods, the kidneys can’t always keep up with the acid waste and they start accumulating it in our tissues.